Bandook virus removal guide

 There are dozens of trojan-type infections that share similarities with Bandook.
-For instance, Bolik, Adwind, Hancitor, CrossRAT, Orcus, and many others.
-Some trojans gather sensitive data, others proliferate malware.
-More advanced trojans are designed to do both of these things and even more (e.g., connect the system to a botnet, modify its settings, etc.) However, despite the fact that functionality differs, all of them have one thing in common: they pose huge threat to user's privacy and computer safety.
-For this reason, eliminating trojan-type infections is extremely important.
+For example, Bolik, Adwind, Hancitor, CrossRAT, and Orcus.
+Some trojans gather sensitive data, whilst others proliferate malware.
+More advanced trojans perform these actions and more (e.g., they connect the system to a botnet, modify settings, etc.).
+Although the functionality differs, all pose a significant threat to your privacy and computer safety.
+Therefore, eliminating trojan-type infections is extremely important.

 How did Bandook infiltrate my computer?

-Trojans like Bandook are typically proliferated using the following methods/tools: email spam campaigns, third party download sources, other trojans, and fake software updaters, as well as cracks.
+Trojans such as Bandook are typically proliferated using the following spam email campaigns, third party download sources, other trojans, and fake software updaters, and cracks.
 Spam campaigns are used to send hundreds of thousands of emails that contain deceptive messages encouraging users to open attached malicious links/files.
-Attachments are usually presented as some important documents just to create the impression of legitimacy and trick users into opening.
-Same tactics are used for unofficial software download sources.
+Attachments are usually presented as important documents to give the impression of legitimacy and trick users into opening them.
+The same tactics are used for unofficial software download sources.
 Cyber criminals use peer-to-peer (P2P) networks, free file hosting websites, freeware download sites, and other similar sources to present malicious executables as legitimate software.
-By doing so, crooks trick users into downloading and installing malware manually, by themselves.
-Some trojans are designed to cause so-called "chain infections", meaning that they infiltrate computers and inject them with additional malware.
-Fake updaters infect systems by either exploiting old software's bugs/flaws or simply downloading and installing malware instead of the promised updates.
+In doing so, criminals trick users into downloading and installing malware manually.
+Some trojans cause so-called "chain infections" - they infiltrate computers and inject them with additional malware.
+Fake updaters infect systems by exploiting old software bugs/flaws or simply downloading and installing malware rather than the promised updates.
 Fake cracks are similar to fake updaters.
-Although their purpose is to activate paid software for free, users are way more likely to install malware instead of gaining access to paid features.
-To sum up, the main reasons for computer infections are poor knowledge and reckless behavior.
+Although their purpose is to activate paid software free of charge, users are more likely to install malware than gain access to paid features.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.

 How to avoid installation of malware?

-To begin with, users must realize that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution and, therefore, paying close attention when browsing the Internet, as well as downloading, installing and updating software is a must.
-You should always handle all received emails with care.
-If the received file/link doesn't concern you and/or the sender looks suspicious, then do not open anything.
-Such emails should be deleted without even reading.
-It is advised to download apps only from official sources, preferably using direct download links.
+The main reasons for computer infections are poor knowledge and careless behavior.
+The key to safety is caution.
+Therefore, pay close attention when browsing the internet and downloading, installing and updating software.
+Handle all received emails with care.
+If the received file/link does not concern you and the sender seems suspicious, do not open anything.
+These emails should be deleted without reading.
+You are advised to download apps from official sources only, preferably using direct download links.
 Similar rules apply to software updates.
-It is extremely important to keep installed applications and operating system up-to-date.
-To achieve this, however, use implemented functions or tools provided by the official developer only.
-Users must know that cracking installed applications is illegal (it is considered a cyber crime).
+Keep installed applications and operating systems up-to-date, but use implemented functions or tools provided by the official developer only.
+Be aware that that cracking installed applications is illegal and is a cyber crime.
 Additionally, the infection risk is extremely high.
-For this reason, you should never attempt to crack any software.
-On top of all that, always have a reputable anti-virus/anti-spyware suite installed and running.
-Such apps will help you detect and eliminate malware before the system is harmed.
+Therefore, never attempt to crack software.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These apps detect and eliminate malware before the system is harmed.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Bandook RAT's detections in various malware databases (VirusTotal):
+Bandook RAT detections in various malware databases (VirusTotal):

 Instant automatic removal of Bandook remote access trojan: